-You will not only acquire the language through intensive studies but you’ll also receive a University degree at the end of the course.
+You will not only acquire the language through intensive studies, but you’ll also receive a University degree at the end of the course.

 (iii) You will learn more than Just languages

 To study Foreign languages at Colleges or Universities across the country is much more than just learning the language.
-Other than the language, If you also want to focus on Culture, History, Tradition, Customs, literature, linguistics, etc. in order to become a college lecturer or assistant professor, researcher, translator, the writer then pursuing foreign language courses in Indian Universities is the right thing to do.
+Other than the language, If you also want to focus on Culture, History, Tradition, Customs, literature, linguistics, etc. to become a college lecturer or assistant professor, researcher, translator, the writer then pursuing foreign language courses in Indian Universities is the right thing to do.

-(iv) Regular Conferences, Events, Seminars, Exchange programmes
+(iv) Regular Conferences, Events, Seminars, Exchange program

 Most universities actively encourage students to participate in a wide range of conferences, discussions, cultural programs, seminars, workshops, events to enhance knowledge in the field of languages.

-Many Universities such as JNU, BHU, DU, EFLU, Pune University, MU, etc. has had a long tradition of inviting internationally reputed scholars, intellectuals, eminent researchers, visiting and guest faculty for public lectures, seminars and conferences to address the students on research methodology and state of research in the field of languages.
+Many universities such as JNU, BHU, DU, EFLU, Pune University, MU, etc. has had a long tradition of inviting internationally reputed scholars, intellectuals, eminent researchers, visiting and guest faculty for public lectures, seminars and conferences to address the students on research methodology and state of research in the field of languages.

-(v) Exchange programmes and Scholarships
+(v) Exchange programs and Scholarships